In PHP 5, what is the difference between using self and $this?

 ?>

-Here is an example of suppressing polymorphic behaviour by using self
+Here is an example of suppressing polymorphic behaviour by using self for member functions:

 class X {